milesroberts-123/snakemake-tutorial/README.md

 ```

 As you can see, you have nearly limitless flexibility in specifying the behavior of each rule.

+## Where to go from here

+Carepentries has a very helpful [Snakemake tutorial](https://carpentries-incubator.github.io/workflows-snakemake/index.html) that is much easier to understand than the official documentation, but you'll want some python experience.

 ## Helpful links